Handan: Modern China

-In 2007, Handan was the location of China's largest-ever bank robbery.
+In 2007, Handan drew national attention for the Agricultural Bank of China robbery, an inside theft involving 50.95 million yuan that Xinhua described as China's largest-ever bank theft.

 Administration

 The population at the 2010 census was 941,427 for the 3 urban districts, 2,845,790 for the built up area and 9,174,683 for the entire Prefecture-level city area of 12068 km².

 The municipal executive, legislative and judiciary are situated in Congtai District (丛台区, Cóngtái Qū), as well as the CPC and Public Security bureaux.